irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/user_configuration/outgoing_ddi_rules.rst

 In this case, the User will present 666666666 DDI when calling any destination with 111 prefix and 777777777 when not using any prefix.

+.. important:: Prefix **must** have this format: from 1 to 3 digits ended by * symbol.